Eugene Grebenik

+Early life and education

 Grebenik was born in Kyiv a few months after the establishment of the Ukrainian SSR.
 He was the only son and elder child of Jewish parents Schulim Grebenik (1887–1972), estate agent, and his wife, Lea Helene (née Lopatizkaya; 1894–1985), a qualified lawyer.
-His birth was not registered with the Soviet government because his mother didn't want him to be naturalised and thought that this was mandatory.
+His birth was not registered with the Soviet government because his mother did not want him to be naturalised and thought that this was mandatory.
 He had a sister, Renata Rosalie.
 The family moved to Danzig in 1920, then to Berlin, and finally, after the rise of Adolf Hitler, to England in 1933.
 Grebenik could speak several European languages but none like a native.
 All his life he was known as Grebby, because he never liked the association with eugenics born by the name 'Eugene'.

 He attended the Xaverian College Catholic high school in Brighton.

+Grebenik went to the London School of Economics in 1935 aged sixteen, and graduated with a first-class degree in economics (with statistics and demography as his special subject) at eighteen.
+He earned the Farr medal and prize.